SimonFinney/simonfinney.github.io/content/articles/introduction.md

 - The platform I'd use to document my work
 - The tools and processes I'd use to manage my time

-This post will focus on where I landed on the above topics, and touch on how I'll move forward from here.
+This article will focus on where I landed on the above topics, and touch on how I'll move forward from here.

 ## Area of focus